 Why Do I Smell Down There After I Workout?

 Lots of activities and functions will cause your vagina to develop an odor, including exercise.
+Vaginal odor when working out is not uncommon.
 With sweat and bacteria accumulating in an area that is already warm and moist, the pH balance will be affected.
 The vagina has a normal pH close to 4 which is acidic.
 Sweat from exercise can cause the pH to shift to a more alkaline level.
 This change in pH can sometimes create a new smell coming from your vagina.
 While it may not be terrible, it is different and can be strong immediately following the workout.

 How Do I Get Rid Of The Odor Down There?

 Before you workout, it is important to make sure that you are not wearing something that is dirty.
 Some women try to reuse workout clothes for multiple sessions, but the sweat from the previous workouts can cause an imbalance in your vagina, thus generating an unpleasant odor.
-Once your workout is over, head over to the shower and wash off the sweat and grime from your body so that your pores can be fresh and clean.
+Once your workout is over, head over to the shower at the gym or your home and wash off the sweat and grime from your body so that your pores can be fresh and clean.
 Use warm water on your vagina and only wash the exterior.
 Regaining a balanced acidic state is what you need to remove any odors.
-If you still find yourself having an unpleasant odor,, consult your healthcare practitioner.
+If you still find yourself having an unpleasant feminine odor, consult your healthcare practitioner.
 You can also try a Holistic Feminine Deodorizing Spray or a Boric Acid Vaginal Rinse.

 - Exercising can alter the natural acidic pH levels in your vagina, making it more alkaline